GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/components/message-composer.md

 }
 ```

 Since we will go through the attachments in a scrollable list, we also need to conform the payload to the `Identifiable` protocol.
-For an id, it's enough to use a key that's combination of the name and the phone number.
+For an id, it's enough to use a key that's a combination of the name and the phone number.

 ```swift
 extension ContactAttachmentPayload: Identifiable {